vyanev1/OLX-Web-Crawler/README.md

 scrapy crawl --nolog electronics
 ```
 # Output
-It returns a .json file that contains objects for item listings in the following format:
+It returns a .csv file that contains objects for item listings in the following format:
 ```yaml
 {
   "title": "SAMSUNG J4 Perfektno Sastoyanie",